supervisely/docs/labeling/point-clouds/README.md

 3D Annotation module supports working with only one `Dataset` at once.

 To start annotation you should open a `Project` and click on the relevant `Dataset` from the [dashboard](../../data-organization/projects.md).
-You can also choose `Start annotation` from the `Dataset` context menu.

 ## Overview